Deploy Office 2010-2000 add-in

 Office add-in deployment: things to consider

-Per-user or per-machine?
+Per-user or per-machine add-in?

 Neither the Everyone option of an MSI installer nor the InstallAllUsers property of your setup project relates to installing Office extensions in the "for all users on the PC" way.
-Please see InstallAllUsers Property of the Setup Project for details.
+Please see InstallAllUsers property of the setup project for details.

-To let your Office extension work for all users on the machine you need to set the RegisterForAllUsers property of the corresponding Add-in Express module.
-To find that property, you open the module's designer, click the designer surface and see the Properties window in VS. Note that if the module doesn't expose the RegisterForAllUsers property, then the Office extension you create cannot be registered for all users on the PC; this is by design from Microsoft.
+Note that if the module doesn't expose the RegisterForAllUsers property, then the Office extension you create cannot be registered for all users on the PC; this is by design from Microsoft.
 The table below describes the availability of the "for all users" registration for Office extensions.

 Per-user